Engineering blog

 If you are planning on working with Dutch firms in the construction sector, or run a construction business in the Netherlands, it is important to know the current Dutch construction industry trends.

-We’ll take you through the construction industry overview, construction industry growth, new construction trends, as well as challenges faced in the sector within the Netherlands.
+We’ll cover the construction industry overview, growth, new construction trends, and challenges faced in the sector in the Netherlands.

 Dutch Construction Industry Overview